 Funding the Program

 The start-up cost of introducing a K-9 police unit into a community is approximately $15,000, while costs are relatively low to maintain them.
 The average work life of a K-9 police unit is between 8 to 9 years.

 Arlington’s K-9 program is currently funded entirely through community support, donations and partnerships.
-If you are interested in making a donation to support Arlington’s K-9 program is greatly appreciated.
-Donations can be made online, in person at the Arlington Police Department during business hours or visit one of our listed community partners and contribute to Pennies for Puppies.
+Your contribution to support Arlington's K-9 program is greatly appreciated.
+Donations can be made online, in person at the Arlington Police Department during business hours, or visit one of our listed community partners and contribute to Pennies for Puppies.